suit-wg/architecture/draft-ietf-suit-architecture.md

   and hypervisors; it is outside of the TEE.
 This environment and applications running on it are considered un-trusted.

+* Software: Similar to firmware, but typically dynamically loaded by an Operating System.
+Used interchangeably with firmware in this document.

 * System on Chip (SoC): An SoC is an integrated circuit that contains all components of a computer, such as CPU, memory, input/output ports, secondary storage, a bus to connect the